StarRocks/starrocks/docs/administration/query_queues.md

 ## Configure dynamic adjustment of query concurrency

-Starting from version v3.1.4, for queries managed by the query queue and run by the Pipeline Engine, StarRocks can dynamically adjust the query concurrency `pipeline_dop` for new incoming queries based on the current number of running queries `num_running_queries`, the number of fragments `num_fragments`, and the query concurrency `pipeline_dop`.
+Starting from version v3.1.4, for queries managed by the query queue and run by the Pipeline Engine, StarRocks can dynamically adjust the query concurrency `pipeline_dop` for incoming queries based on the current number of running queries `num_running_queries`, the number of fragments `num_fragments`, and the query concurrency `pipeline_dop`.
 This allows you to dynamically control query concurrency while minimizing scheduling overhead, ensuring optimal BE resource utilization.
 For more information about fragments and query concurrency `pipeline_dop`, see [Query Management - Adjusting Query Concurrency](./Query_management.md).

 For each query under a query queue, StarRocks maintains a concept of drivers, which represent the concurrent fragments of a query on a single BE.
 Its logical value `num_drivers`, which represents the total concurrency of all fragments of that query on a single BE, is equal to `num_fragments * pipeline_dop`.
 When a new query arrives, StarRocks adjusts the query concurrency `pipeline_dop` based on the following rules:

 - The more the number of running drivers `num_drivers` exceeds the low water limit of concurrent drivers `query_queue_driver_low_water`, the lower the query concurrency `pipeline_dop` is adjusted to.
-- StarRocks restrains the number of running drivers `num_drivers` below the high water limit of concurrent drivers for queries `query_queue_driver_high_water` as far as possible.
+- StarRocks restrains the number of running drivers `num_drivers` below the high water limit of concurrent drivers for queries `query_queue_driver_high_water`.

 You can configure the dynamic adjustment of query concurrency `pipeline_dop` using the following global session variables: